LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 ```

 # Know Issue
-- Removed cells are hidden but not completely deallocated.
+- Removed cells are hidden but not completely deallocated, leaving several hidden cells.